ajmalsiddiqui/ajmals-website/content/blog/getting-started-with-backend-development.md

 An app or a web service can have two broad parts: the frontend and the backend.
 The roles of these parts can be guessed from their names.
 The frontend is the part that you can “see”.
 It is the part that lets you interact with the app or service.
 The colours, animations, layout, and all the other cool stuff that adds to your experience of using the app or website is the frontend.
 The frontend is generally called the User Interface (UI).

 The backend is the part that you can’t “see”.
 It is the internal working of the application or website.
-This includes stuff like the server, the database, etc.
+This includes stuff like the server, the database, the cache, etc.

 Consider this blog.
 You’re reading an article on the blog.
 The fonts, colours, designs, etc constitute the frontend of this page.
 However, the webpage and the content of this article were served by a server and fetched from a database.
 This is the backend part of the application.